 15. Day: Palani - Munnar / ca. 70 km

 From now on, everything will be different.
 We enter the country of tea and spices.
 First, we cross two huge natural parks, the Indira-Ghandhi and the Chinnar-Wildlife Sanctuaries.
 And suddenly, we are surrounded by juicy green colors.
 Up to the treeline, the hip-high tea plants have conquered all the space.
 They are harvested all over the year, and therefore you'll see tea pickers doing their work everywhere.

 Also today we'll be accompanied by tea.
 Sometimes however, we'll come across huge spice plantations, mainly cardamom, but also pepper, chili and other spices.
-If you still want to go on motorcycling, we'll make a short trip to the Top station.
 Early afternoon, we'll reach the town near the entrance of the Periyar Nature Park, Thekkady.
 During the rest of the day, we may relax or go shopping.